cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ## Sorting and filtering as a reporting tool

 Reporters frequently sort and filter for both stories and for data integrity and cleanup.

 One of the most common uses of sorting and filtering comes with spreadsheets you  build yourself.
 If you keep your data tidy and make sure that each column has the same *type* of information -- particularly dates -- it does't matter if you've had to collect it piecemeal and out of order.
 Sorting can magically turn it into a chronology, useful for spotting holes in sources' stories and putting background information in context.
 If you build fact-checking and sourcing into your spreadsheet, filtering can hide from you any material that isn't publishable while you're writing, making it less likely to let poorly sourced or secondary source information into your story.

-Sorting can also:
+Sorting and filtering can also:

 * Show you rows containing the highest and lowest values of any column.
 That can be news or it can be errors or other problems with the data.
 * Let you answer quick "how many?" questions, with a count of the rows that match your criteria.